Statistical inference for spatial statistics defined in the Fourier domain: Introduction

 where $\ub_{j}\in [-\lambda/2,\lambda/2]^{d}$ denotes the spatial locations observed in the space $[-\lambda/2,\lambda/2]^{d}$ and $\{Z(\ub_{j})\}$ denotes the spatial random field at these locations.
 It's worth mentioning a similar transformation on irregular sampled data goes back to \citeA{p:mas-78}, who defines the discrete Fourier transform of Poisson sampled continuous time series.
-Using the definition of the DFT given in (\ref{eq:dft}) \citeA{p:mat-yaj-09} defines the Whittle likelihood for the spatial data as

-where $\Omega$ is a compact set in $\mathbb{R}^{d}$, here we will assume that $\Omega = [-C,C]^{d}$ and $f(\ob;\theta)$ is the spectral density function.
-A clear advantage of this approach is that it avoids the inversion of a large matrix.
-However, one still needs to evaluate the integral, which can be computationally quite difficult, especially if the aim is to minimise over the entire parameter space of $\theta$.

-For frequency domain methods to be computationally tractable and to be used as a viable alternative to `spatial domain' methods, the frequency domain needs to be gridified in such a way that tangable estimators are defined on the grid.
-The problem is how to choose an appropriate lattice on $\mathbb{R}^{d}$.
-A possible solution can be found in \citeA{p:ban-sub-14}, Theorem 2.1, who show that on the lattice $\{\ob_{\kb}=(\frac{2\pi k_{1}}{\lambda},\ldots,\frac{2\pi k_{d}}{\lambda}); \kb \in \mathbb{Z}^{d}\}$ the DFT $\{J_{n}(\ob_{\kb})\}$ is `close to uncorrelated' if the random field is second order stationary and the locations $\{\ub_{j}\}$ are independent, identical, uniformly distributed random variables.
-Heuristically, this result suggests that $\{J_{n}(\ob_{\kb})\}$ contains all the information about the random field, such that one can perform the analysis on the transformed data $\{J_{n}(\ob_{\kb})\}$.
-For example, rather than use (\ref{eq:whittle}) one can use the discretized likelihood

-to estimate the parameters.
-Indeed \citeA{p:mat-yaj-09}, Remark 2, mention that in practice one should use the discretized likelihood to estimate the parameters, but, unfortunately, they did not derive any results for the discretised likelihood.

-The Whittle example and discussion above, illustrates the need for a proper statistical analysis of frequency domain statistics for irregular spatial data.
-Therefore, in this paper we will study a general class of frequency domain estimators, which includes (\ref{eq:whittle1}) as an example.
-More precisely, we consider statistics which have the form
+Using this definition, \citeA{p:mat-yaj-09} define the Whittle likelihood by taking the weighted integral of the periodogram, $|J_{n}(\ob)|^{2}$.
+Of course, in practice the weighted integral needs to be approximated by a Riemann sum.
+Indeed in Remark 2, \citeA{p:mat-yaj-09}, suggest using the frequency grid $\{\ob_{\kb} = 2\pi\kb/\lambda;\kb\in \mathbb{Z}^{d}\}$ when constructing the Whittle likelihood, though no justification is given for this discretisation.

+Motivated by the integrated Whittle likelihood, our aim is to consider estimators with the form $\int g_{\theta}(\ob)|J_{n}(\ob)|^{2}d\ob$ (such quantities have been widely studied in time series, dating back to at least as far as \citeA{p:par-61}, but has received very little attention in the spatial literature).
+In practice this integral cannot be evaluated, and needs to be approximated by a Riemann sum